nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-Task is marked as done.
+The task correlating to the index is marked as done.

 ### <a name="autosave"></a>Feature 7: Saving
 All tasks are automatically saved whenever a task is added or modified.